camoguard/proto/README.md

 You can create a news article in the admin at `/admin/` to check out the threaded commenting.

 Wiki versioning is done using django-reversion, and the wiki history page allows you to generate a diff between version.
 Creating a new type of wiki model is as simple as creating a Wiki model subclass that simply inherits from the base Wiki model.
+In this case, `games` is the app that contains the Wiki object subclasses.
 Dynamic routing and views happen by introspecting the wiki models' class name.
+Wiki objects use a base template in the `wiki` app, unless an overriding template exists in the same app as the Wiki model subclass.

 You can create a wiki page for a game, as an example, by going to `/wiki/create/game/`.